-Yao, J. Y. et al. [26] show that meaningless prompts consisting of random tokens can induce LLMs to respond to hallucinations.
-By making small changes to the input data, we can induce the model to make incorrect predictions and recall that hallucinations may be another perspective on the adversarial case.
+Yao et al. [26] demonstrated that meaningless prompts comprising random tokens could induce LLMs to respond to hallucinations.
+By making small changes to the input data, the model can be induced to make incorrect predictions and recall that hallucinations may be another perspective for adversarial cases.
 We propose a strategy to evaluate the robustness of LLMs and suggest that it is necessary to design defenses before practical applications.

-Zhang, M. et al [27] show that language model hallucinations are not just due to lack of knowledge, but can also occur in the process of trying to justify initial mistakes.
-This suggests that we need to understand language model hallucinations more deeply and develop effective mitigation strategies.
+Zhang et al. [27] showed that LLM hallucinations do not occur only because of lack of knowledge but can also occur when the model tries to justify its initial mistakes, suggesting that a more comprehensive understanding of LLM hallucinations is required to develop effective mitigation strategies.

-Varshney, N. et al. [28] focuses on studying the effect of negation representations on hallucinations in LLMs, and conducts experiments on LLaMA-2-chat, Vicuna, and Orca-2 using negation representations such as false premise completion and constrained fact generation, and finds that these models produce significant hallucinations in all tasks involving negation.
-The hallucinations associated with negative representations are one of the major drawbacks of LLMs, and further work is needed to address them.
+Varshney et al. [28] focused on the effects of “negation” on LLM hallucinations and conducted experiments on LLama-2-Chat, Vicuna, and Orca-2 using negation representations, such as false premise completion and constrained fact generation, and found that these models produce significant hallucinations in tasks involving negation.
+Hallucinations associated with negative representations are a major drawback of LLMs, and further research is required to address them.

-This hallucination of large-scale language models is due to the fact that, unlike databases and search engines, LLMs generate text by making inferences from the prompts provided.
-Their primary purpose is to generate answers to questions based on the information they have already been trained on, so they are unable to generate new, up-to-date data or give incorrect answers.
+The primary cause of hallucination in LLMs that, unlike databases and search engines, LLMs generate text by making inferences from the input prompts.
+Their primary purpose is to generate answers based on the information they have already been trained on; therefore, they are unable to use new data and may provide incorrect answers.
 Lack of ability to accurately cite sources.
-In this study, we implemented the search augmentation process into a personalized database service and used the RAG process to solve the problems of hallucinations, lack of updating, and unclear sources of the existing ChatGPT.
+In this study, we implemented search augmentation in a personalized database service and used the RAG to address the problems of hallucinations, lack of updating, and unclear sources in the existing ChatGPT model.

 2.2.
-Research on RAGs
+Research on RAG

-The typical process of a RAG is shown in Figure 1.
-[13,14,15]

-Suppose a user asks ChatGPT about the number of foreign students at a university.
-Since ChatGPT relies on pre-trained data, it initially lacks the ability to provide updates on recent developments.
-As shown on the left side of Figure 1, llm is unable to answer the exact number and only outputs abstract commands.
-RAGs, on the other hand, can retrieve knowledge from external databases, so they can consult the university's database related to the user's question and answer with exact numbers.
-In this way, RAG improves search performance, similar to providing LLM with a personalized textbook for information retrieval.
+The typical process of an RAG and the differences between implementing LLMs with and without RAG are shown in Figure 1 [13–15].
+Consider a scenario wherein a user asks ChatGPT about the number of foreign students at a university.
+Because ChatGPT relies on pretrained data, it initially lacks the ability to provide the most recent data.
+As shown on the left side of Figure 1, it cannot provide the exact number and only outputs abstract information.
+By contrast, RAG allows it to retrieve knowledge from external databases; therefore, it can refer to the university database and provide the exact number.
+Thus, RAG improves the search performance of ChatGPT, similar to providing it with a personalized textbook for information retrieval.